Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

     Two-stage aggregation:
     1. Aggregate from node neighbors: $h^{(l)}_{n(v)}=AGG({h^{(l-1)}_u, u \in N(v)})$
     2. Further aggregate over the node itself: $h^{(l)}_v=\sigma(W{(l)} \cdot CONCAT(h^{(l-1)}_v, h^{(l)}_{N(v)}))$

+    Although GraphSAGE leverages the node's previous layer embedding, this is not exactly a skip connection:

+    In this case self-embedding is merged through concatenation and passed through the transformation layer (linear + activation), whereas in skip (residual) connection node's input bypasses the linear transformation and is added direclty to the output (shortcut).

    Neighbor Aggregation Methods:
    - Mean: Take a weighted average of neighbors